francisCalimbas/stadvdb_app/README.md

 ## Instructions for running the application locally

+Edit db.js
+1. Enter your host, user, password, and then port.
+Note: you must have the Data Warehouse in order to run the app

 1. Enter `npm i` to install dependencies
 2. To run the app, open cmd and input `node app.js`
 3. The app can be accessed through any web browser at `https:/localhost:8080`